japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManagerBaseImpl.md

 == [[StreamingAggregationStateManagerBaseImpl]] StreamingAggregationStateManagerBaseImpl -- Base State Manager for Streaming Aggregation

-`StreamingAggregationStateManagerBaseImpl` is the base implementation of the <<spark-sql-streaming-StreamingAggregationStateManager.adoc#, StreamingAggregationStateManager contract>> for <<implementations, state managers for streaming aggregations>> that <<keyProjector, use UnsafeProjection to getKey>>.
+`StreamingAggregationStateManagerBaseImpl` is the base implementation of the <<spark-sql-streaming-StreamingAggregationStateManager.md#, StreamingAggregationStateManager contract>> for <<implementations, state managers for streaming aggregations>> that <<keyProjector, use UnsafeProjection to getKey>>.

 [[keyProjector]]
 `StreamingAggregationStateManagerBaseImpl` uses `UnsafeProjection` to <<getKey, getKey>>.